govau/service-manual/content/content-strategy/removing-content/remove-content-from-web/intro.md

 ---
 layout: intros/intro_with_nav
 category: Content strategy
+subtitle: Once your stakeholders confirm removal and you’ve archived your content correctly, follow these steps when you take content off your website.
 ---

-Once your stakeholders confirm removal and you’ve archived your content correctly, follow these steps when you take content off your website.

 This will vary depending on whether you’re decommissioning a whole website or a few pages.